Banking-Analytics-Lab/CreditLimitAdjustmentRL/README.md

 # Credit Limit Adjustment using Reinforcement Learning

 <p align = "justify">
-This repository contains the formulation and results of the research project conducted in 2021-2022 with Rappi Company information; this work was done under the supervision of Dr. Cristián Bravo Roman and Dr. Kristina Sendova and performed by Sherly Alfonso Sánchez, a Ph.D. student at Western University.
+This repository contains the formulation and results of the research project conducted in 2021-2022 with Rappi Company information; this work was done as the first project during my PhD studies at Western University, under the supervision of Dr. Cristián Bravo Roman and Dr. Kristina Sendova.
-The codes for this project can be found in [Codes](../main/Codes)
+The codes for this project can be found in [Codes](./Codes)
 </p>